 - Introduce changes and new ideas gently as they are likely to avoid ambiguous situations.

 - Consider that Russians are typically less flexible and adaptable, and entrepreneurism is not as common in Russia.

 - While a tendency for procrastination was once a common feature in Russian workplaces, this has changed.
 Today, many Russians work multiple jobs.
 It’s common to have a ‘main’ job in one’s trained profession, as well as a job on the side (for example, in tutoring, sales or their own business).

-- On the (2017), Russia is ranked 135th out of 180 countries, receiving a score of 29 (on a scale from 0 to 100).
-This suggests that the country’s public sector is somewhat corrupt.
+- The 2021 ranked Russia 136th out of 180 countries, receiving a score of 29 (on a scale from 0 to 100).1 This suggests that the country’s public sector is somewhat corrupt.
 Similarly, the Global Corruption Barometer estimated 27% of public service users paid a bribe in 2016.2